raohy/601/README.md

 <p align="center">
                                                                                     Figure4
   </p>
   Figure 4 is the performance comparison diagram of the existing neural network-based MVS algorithm.
 From this picture, we can find that the best method today is CVP-MVSNet based on neural networks, with a minimum distance error of 0.351 which is much smaller than the traditional method.
-And it is worth noting that unsupervised method also achieve a good result which was proposed in 2021 and was a very promising direction in the future.
+And it is worth noting that unsupervised method also achieve a good result which was proposed in 2021 and also has great potential in the future.

 ### Open Source Project
 #### PMVS